-(1) Sanitation:

-(a) On all state forest lands, no person shall, unless otherwise authorized:

-(A) Dispose of any cans, bottles and other non-flammable trash and garbage except in designated places or receptacles;

-(B) Dispose of flammable trash or garbage except by burning in authorized fires, or disposal in designated places or receptacles;

-(C) Drain sewage or petroleum products or dump refuse or waste other than wash water except in places or receptacles provided for that purpose;
+- (1) Sanitation. - (a) On all state forest lands, no person shall, unless otherwise authorized: - (A) Dispose of any cans, bottles and other non-flammable trash and garbage except in designated places or receptacles; - (B) Dispose of flammable trash or garbage except by burning in authorized fires, or disposal in designated places or receptacles; - (C) Drain sewage or petroleum products or dump refuse or waste other than wash water except in places or receptacles provided for that purpose;

-(D) Dispose of any household, commercial or industrial refuse or waste brought as such from private or municipal property, including but not limited to automobiles, household appliances and furnishings;

-(\tilde{E}) Pollute or contaminate water supplies or water used for human consumption; or

-(F) Use a refuse container or disposal facility for any purpose other than for which it is supplied.

-(b) No person shall wash any clothing, dishware, cookware, or other materials in any lake, stream, river, or other body of water on state forest land.

-(c) No person shall deposit human waste within 100 feet of any campsite, trail, or body of water.
-Human waste shall be disposed of by burying to a depth of a least 6 inches.

-(d) Where toilet or sewage facilities are provided, no person shall dispose of human waste except in those facilities.

-(2) Occupancy and Use: On state forest lands, no person shall:(a) Camp longer than 21 days out of any 28 day period, or the period of time permitted by the Forester;

-(b) Camp within 25 feet of any body of water; or

-(c) Leave personal property unattended longer than 4 days.
-Personal property left unattended longer than 4 days, without permission of the Forester, shall be removed by the Department and shall be disposed of by the Forester as provided by law.

-(d) Leaving personal property unattended will be considered camping for the purposes of determining the length of stay at a given site.

-(3) Property and Resources: On all state forest lands, unless otherwise authorized by the Forester, no person shall:

-(a) Deface, disturb, remove or destroy any public property, structures, or any scientific, cultural, archaeological or historic resource, natural object or area;

-(b) Deface, remove or destroy plants or their parts, soil, rocks, or minerals, or cave resources, unless advance authorization is obtained in writing from the Forester.
+- (D) Dispose of any household, commercial or industrial refuse or waste brought as such from private or municipal property, including but not limited to automobiles, household appliances and furnishings; - (E) Pollute or contaminate water supplies or water used for human consumption; or - (F) Use a refuse container or disposal facility for any purpose other than for which it is supplied. - (b) No person shall wash any clothing, dishware, cookware, or other materials in any lake, stream, river, or other body of water on State Forest land. - (c) No person shall deposit human waste within 100 feet of any campsite, trail, or body of water.
+Human waste shall be disposed of by burying to a depth of a least 6 inches. - (d) Where toilet or sewage facilities are provided, no person shall dispose of human waste except in those facilities. - (2) Occupancy and Use.
+On State Forest lands, no person shall: - (a) Camp longer than 21 days out of any 35 day period, more than a total of 60 days during a calendar year, or the period of time permitted by the Forester; - (b) Camp within 25 feet of any body of water or in other areas posted closed to camping by the Department; or - (c) Leave personal property unattended longer than 4 days.
+Personal property left unattended longer than 4 days, without permission of the Forester, shall be removed by the Department and shall be disposed of in a manner consistent with procedures outlined in OAR 629- - (d) Leaving personal property unattended will be considered camping for the purposes of determining the length of stay at a given - (3) Property and Resources.
+On all State Forest lands, unless otherwise authorized by the Forester, no person shall: - (a) Deface, disturb, remove or destroy any public property, structures, or any scientific, cultural, archaeological or historic resource, natural object or area; - (b) Deface, remove or destroy plants or their parts, soil, rocks, or minerals, or cave resources, unless advance authorization is obtained in writing from the Forester.

-(4) Animals:
+(4) Animals.

-(a) Any dog, cat, horse, or other animal brought into or kept on state forest lands shall be kept under control at all times.

-(b) No horse or other animal shall be hitched or confined in a manner that may cause damage to any tree, shrub, improvement, or structure.

-(c) The Forester has the authority to undertake any measures deemed necessary (including removal of the animal from state forest lands) to protect state forest resources and to prevent interference by the animal with the safety, comfort, and well-being of others.

-(5) Construction of Trails and Shelters: On state forest land, no person shall modify, construct, or cause to be constructed any trail, shelter, building, or other facility or improvement without written permission of the Forester.
+- (a) Any dog, cat, horse or other animal brought into or kept on State Forest lands shall be kept under control at all times. - (b) No horse or other animal shall be hitched or confined in a manner that may cause damage to any tree, shrub, improvement, or - (c) The Forester has the authority to undertake any measures deemed necessary (including removal of the animal from State Forest lands) to protect State Forest resources and to prevent interference by the animal with the safety, comfort, and well-being of others. - (5) Construction of Trails and Shelters.
+On State Forest land, no person shall modify, construct, or cause to be constructed any trail, shelter, building, or other facility or improvement without written permission of the Forester.

-(6) Firewood Collection:
+(6) Firewood Collection.